mindphil/batched-document-parsing/README.md

 - Draft: Uses file modification date, includes owner initials

 - Executed: Extracts dates from PDF content, no initials (assumes final document)

+  # Needed improvments

+The program relies on files being stored in a consistent directory.
+There are two variables defined to be for the fuzzy match. `folder` and `base`. `folder` is the file-path, split by the delimiters ('/', '-', '_' ect.) `base` is the file name itself, excluding the extension.
+If the files have the name of the vendor, use `base` in `words`.
+If the folder/directory has the name (which it usually does moreso than the filename) use `folder` in `words`.
+A more sophisticated method can be devised for more precision.

+PyPDF parsing isn't bad but a method with OCR would be the most accurate.
+AWS's textract seems to be the standard, but that costs money.
+Another great, open source model is tesseract.
+I'll look into that.